Designing Learning for Multilingual Learners Through Linguistics (DLMLL)

 During this learning experience we will investigate:

-• conducting ‘analyses’ of multilingual learners’ use of language structures in order to progress their usage to next levels of proficiency (i.e. interlanguage)
+• conducting ‘analyses’ of multilingual learners’ use of language functions and forms to progress their usage to next-levels of proficiency

 You will learn and practice how to: